theheking/intro-to-r/key_info.md

 ## macOS
 <b> To install R and RStudio </b>
  - Download R from the [CRAN website](https://cran.r-project.org/bin/macosx/big-sur-arm64/base/R-4.3.1-arm64.pkg).
-    - Note that for older Macs, without the M1/M2 chip, you must select the appropriate Intel download from https://cran.r-project.org/bin/macosx/.
+    - Note that for older Macs, without the M1/M2 chip, you must select the appropriate Intel download from the [CRAN homepage](https://cran.r-project.org/bin/macosx/).
  - Click on the pkg file that was just downloaded.
 Leave all default settings in the installation options.
  - Go to the [RStudio download page](https://www.rstudio.com/products/rstudio/download/#download)
  - Under Installers select RStudio x.yy.zzz - Mac OS X 10.6+ (64-bit) (where x, y, and z represent version numbers)